• Skip to primary navigation

 Take, for instance, this example.

-I was in Delhi for a couple of weeks on a scouting trip (for our upcoming photo tour to India).
+I was in Delhi for a couple of weeks on a scouting trip, scouting locations for a photo tour.

 Delhi is fantastic; there are so many things to do and see, among them the great Lotus temple.
 This is a Bahai house of worship, notable for its marble petals and flower-like shape.
 In the first photo I’ve photographed the whole temple; granted, I waited almost until closing time to avoid the crowds.
 But after I had finished with my photo, I stayed a bit longer and worked on some of the architectural details.